 If you fail to provide a taxpayer identification number (TIN) on your submitted 1099 form, the reported taxpayer could be subject to backup withholding.

-You will also want to verify that the recipient’s TIN is correct.
+The best fix for TIN validation issues is to catch them before you submit your filings to the IRS.
 You can utilize tools like TINCorrect to double-check that the information provided for both the payer and payee is corroborated with the IRS.

 Using the Wrong Year for the Forms